• Skip to primary navigation

 This post may contain affiliate links.
 Please refer to the terms page for more information.

 The toffee layer requires cooking the sugar and butter to a hard-crack stage (300°).
 I can usually tell when my sugar is at this stage but I still find myself using my trusty candy thermometer.
-I highly recommend investing in a good thermometer that fits tightly to a saucepan.
-Check out this website for a good explanation of the various stages of cooking sugar.

 Only five ingredients are needed to make this treat: sea salt, toasted almond slices, brown sugar, unsalted butter and dark chocolate.
 You may already have everything you need to make the Almond Toffee recipe.